rickr04/Phys231Projects/FPGA/README.md

 If you are using the Raspberry Pi I recommend using the remote desktop that you set up in the bootstrapping of your micocontrollers.
 As far as transfering files from your computer to the pi it's really up to you, there are a lot of easy/good ways to do it.
 I personally used SCP from the command line and it has always worked for me.

+The basic idea behind all of this is that you are using Lattice Diamond to create a .jed from some Verilog files.
+You then need to get this .jed file onto your raspberry pi and use the fispy fpga loader tool to flash your board.

 ### Projects

 #### Making The FPGA Into An Arduino